Teaching Language Models Mechanistic Explainability Through MechSMILES: Results

 \section{Results}

-We present results in two parts.
-First, we benchmark model performance across tasks of increasing difficulty, from elementary step prediction (where all chemical information is provided) to complete mechanism reconstruction (where only reactant species and main product are given).
-Second, we demonstrate three applications enabled by mechanism prediction: post-hoc validation of CASP proposals, holistic atom-to-atom mapping including hydrogens, and extraction of catalyst-aware reaction templates.
-Details on the datasets and training procedures including model hyperparameters are available in the SI.
+We first benchmark model performance across tasks of increasing difficulty, then demonstrate three applications enabled by mechanism prediction: post-hoc validation of CASP proposals, holistic atom-to-atom mapping including hydrogens, and extraction of catalyst-aware reaction templates.